flawsv/apb/README.md

 + Muzzle Flash + Ragdolls - Muzzle Flash on/off and Ragdolls on/off.
 + Localization - Textual changes to the HUD/UI.
 + Graphics - Visual changes/optimizations and visibility improvements.
-+ Car Music Removal - This should prevent you from hearing music coming from other players' vehicles in most instances.

 More details regarding each of these further down.